learn-academy-2019-charlie/rails-assessment-paigem33/rails.md

 ### 9. Why would you use an instance variable in a rails controller?

+Google: An instance variable has a name beginning with @, and its scope is confined to whatever object self refers to.
+Two different objects, even if they belong to the same class, are allowed to have different values for their instance variables.
+From outside the object, instance variables cannot be altered or even observed (i.e., ruby's instance variables are never public) except by whatever methods are explicitly provided by the programmer.
+As with globals, instance variables have the nil value until they are initialized.

 ### 10. Name two rails generator commands and what files they create:

+rails generate model
+rails generate controller

 ### 11. Rails has a great community and lots of free tutorials to help you learn.
 Here is a list of some tutorials to choose from, choose one, do it, and then report back here at least one thing you learned.
 You can also use a different resource if you find one that you like better.

 - https://www.tutorialspoint.com/ruby-on-rails/index.htm
 - http://railsforzombies.org
 - http://guides.rubyonrails.org/getting_started.html

+I chose rubyonrails.org, and something I thought was really interesting was how you can use the link_to method to create links.